simonlyllyyy92/Map-Track/README.md

 # if you are using an actual devices.

 You need to comment out the "import ../\_mockLocation" from 'src/sreens/TrackCreateScreen' before testing.
+Cause it will automatically detect your actual location.
+So you don't need those fake data.

 The BaseUrl has been settled.
 As the custom express server has been successfully deployed. ngrok is no longer being used in this app

+# To start recording your track

+After successfully logging in or signing up. at the bottom navigator click on create Track tab and you are ready to go